wyattshanahan/BIS/WebDev1/README.md

 This code was developed using [Homework Interface](https://mislab.business.msstate.edu/~scanfield/IDE/support/auth.php), which in turn is powered by [ACE](https://github.com/ajaxorg/ace) editor.

+This subdirectory was created and migrated to on 27 July 2024.

 # Assignments

 ## Homework 2